Executive Coaching FAQs

 Does Julie work with executives only?

-Julie works with senior leaders, managers, individual contributors, and high-potential Millennial, Gen X, Baby Boomer and Traditionalist employees across every functional area in an organization.
+Julie works with senior leaders, managers, individual contributors, and high-potential employees across every generation and functional area in an organization.

 What kind of companies and organizations hire Julie for executive coaching?

-Julie has worked with hundreds of companies in a wide variety of industries, including consumer products, financial services, healthcare, technology, education, entertainment, media, professional services, fashion, beauty non-profits and more.
+Julie has worked with hundreds of companies in a wide variety of industries, including consumer products, pharma, financial services, healthcare, technology, education, entertainment, law firms, media, professional services, fashion, manufacturing, non-profits and more.
 You can view her client list here.

 Who does Julie typically work with at a corporation or organization?